alexgibson/alxgbsn.co.uk/_posts/2013-02-20-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 Optional parameters
 -------------------

-* body: (string) - notification message body
+* body: (string) - notification message body.
-* icon: (string) - path for icon to display in notification
+* icon: (string) - path for icon to display in notification.
-* tag: (string) - unique identifier to stop duplicate notifications
+* tag: (string) - unique identifier to stop duplicate notifications.
-* notifyShow: (function) - callback when notification is shown
+* notifyShow: (function) - callback when notification is shown.
-* notifyClose: (function) - callback when notification is closed
+* notifyClose: (function) - callback when notification is closed.
-* notifyClick: (function) - callback when notification is clicked
+* notifyClick: (function) - callback when notification is clicked.
-* notifyError: (function) - callback when notification throws an error
+* notifyError: (function) - callback when notification throws an error.
-* permissionDenied: (function) - callback when user has denied permission
+* permissionDenied: (function) - callback when user has denied permission.

 Useful methods
 --------------

-* `isSupported()` - (returns boolean) test for Web Notifications API browser support
+* `isSupported()` - (returns boolean) test for Web Notifications API browser support.
-* `destroy()` - remove event listeners

 Testing
 -------